Ratio Calculator

 Ratios, Fractions, and Percentages

-Ratios, fractions, and percentages are all ways of expressing the same relationship:
+Ratios, fractions, and percentages are all ways of expressing the same relationship.
+Converting between them is a fundamental maths skill:

 RatioFraction (of total)PercentageDecimal